Skip to main content

 • humor

-38 mentions Positive Neutral Negative
+37 mentions Positive Neutral Negative

-• “I played this game on my quest when it first came out, replaying it again 4 years later I forgot how stupid and funny the AI humans are compared to the walkers.”
+• “I played this game on my Quest when it first came out, replaying it again 4 years later I forgot how stupid and funny the AI humans are compared to the walkers.”

-• “The option to enable your own microphone to attract nearby zombies is really interesting and leads to some really funny moments, like me being detected in a horde of zombies because my cat tried to get my attention by meowing.”
+• “The option to enable your own microphone to attract nearby zombies is really interesting and led to some really funny moments, like me being detected in a horde of zombies because my cat tried to get my attention by meowing.”

 • monetization